Palm Beach Mocha Brownies

 - 1 teaspoon almond extract

-- 2-2 1/2 tablespoons instant espresso powder (I use Medagalia Doro brand)
+- 2-2 ½ tablespoons instant espresso powder (I use Medaglia Doro brand)

 Instructions

-- Melt chocolate and butter in microwave...using 30 second intervals and stirring till smooth and melted.
+- Melt chocolate and butter in the microwave using 30-second intervals and stirring till smooth and melted.
 Mine took 2 minutes total.
 Set aside.

 - In a large bowl, beat eggs, vanilla, almond extract, salt, espresso, and sugar on high for 10 minutes.
 Mix in chocolate till combined.
 Add flour and mix just till blended.

 - Pour into prepared pan.
-Bake for 15 minutes, then lightly cover with foil and bake another 15-20 minutes.
-Do not bake any more.
-Toothpick inserted in the middle will come out wet and covered with crumbs.
+Bake for 15 minutes, then lightly cover with foil and bake for another 15-20 minutes.
+Do not bake anymore.
+A toothpick inserted in the middle will come out wet and covered with crumbs.

 - To cut, first trim away all the edges Then cut into bars.
 Store and serve cold.